Skip to main content

 About

-Football Manager 26 is a single player and multiplayer sport game.
+Football Manager 26 is a single player and multiplayer management game with a horror theme.
 It was developed by Sports Interactive and was released on November 4, 2025.
 It received negative reviews from players.

 Skip User Reviews